Skip to main content

 Why did the system classify two states?

-Our multi-state system flagged two distinct conditions: Turning State (Feb 5) identified the regime shift as it happened - the market was pivoting from extended calm into acute stress.
-Then Volatility Spike (Feb 8) confirmed the rapid vol expansion pattern.
-Together, they showed elevated conditions while correctly withholding Systemic Stress classification.
+Our multi-state system flagged two distinct conditions: SHIFTING (Feb 5) identified the regime shift as it happened - the market was pivoting from extended calm into acute stress.
+Then SHOCK (Feb 8) confirmed the rapid vol expansion pattern.
+Together, they showed elevated conditions while correctly withholding CRISIS classification.

-Volatility Spike indicates rapid volatility expansion - often sharp but potentially short-lived.
-Systemic Stress indicates crisis-level conditions affecting broader market structure.
+SHOCK indicates rapid volatility expansion - often sharp but potentially short-lived.
+CRISIS indicates crisis-level conditions affecting broader market structure.
 Volmageddon was a severe event for volatility products specifically, but markets recovered within weeks.
-COVID and August 2024 were Systemic Stress events with broader impact.
+COVID and August 2024 were CRISIS events with broader impact.

 See the Classification Data Yourself